JannyHW/JannyHW/README.md

 - 🤔 I’m looking for help with networking.

-- 💬 Ask me about anything, I mean anything.
+- 💬 Ask me about anything, I'm happy to help.

 - ⚡ Fun fact: loves coding & cooking 😋